-Scientific monitoring generally has objectives relating to attributing cause-effect interactions of the spill or the spill-response activities with changes to the surrounding environment.
+Scientific monitoring generally has objectives relating to attributing cause-effect interactions of the spillresponse activities with changes to the surrounding environment.
 Where impacts are identified, the studies also have the objective of identifying and recommending remediation activities and monitoring for recovery.
 Consequently, such studies are required to account for natural or sampling variation, and study designs must be robust and produce defensible data.
 Scientific monitoring is typically conducted over a wider study area, extending beyond the spill footprint, and a longer time period, extending beyond the spill response.

-5.1.1 General design considerations
+5.1.1 General Design Considerations